Sanaa: Transport and communications

 Sanaa has an extensive road network, which is where most formal investment has taken place.
 The city's roads are mostly north–south, with two major ring roads traversing the city.
 The highest volumes of traffic are within the inner ring road.
 Roads are often congested, which is compounded by the fact that many of the city's 33,000 taxi cabs often operate empty, and there is a high level of air pollution as a result.
 This air pollution is exacerbated by the fact that, like Mexico City or Kathmandu, Sanaa is located in an upland "bowl" surrounded by mountains, which creates thermal inversions that trap pollutants.

-Sanaa has the most traffic accidents in Yemen, with 2,898 in 2013, more than twice as many as Ta'izz (which had the second-highest total).
+Sanaa has the most traffic accidents in Yemen, with 2,898 in 2013, more than twice as many as Taiz (which had the second-highest total).
 Contributing factors include lax enforcement of traffic laws, lack of traffic signals, lack of pedestrian crossings, and bad parking practices (for example, double parking is common, even when there are available parking spaces nearby).
 The number of traffic accidents plummeted in 2015 by more than 50%, as the escalation of the conflict in Yemen led to reduced mobility, as well as fuel shortages which led to decreased use of personal vehicles.

 In 2017, the Saudi blockade of Yemen caused fuel costs to rise by over 100% in Sanaa, crippling transport systems and making it even harder for people to access clean water, food, and healthcare.
-By August 2019, the price of diesel had reached 430 riyals per liter, which was a 186.7% increase from the pre-war price; at the same time, the price of gasoline had risen to 365 riyals per liter, which was a 143.3% increase over the same period.
+By August 2019, the price of diesel had reached 430 rials per litre, which was a 186.7% increase from the pre-war price; at the same time, the price of gasoline had risen to 365 rials per litre, which was a 143.3% increase over the same period.